JonathanMEdwards/subtext10/doc/language.md

 * The traditional terminology of programming languages and software development is rejected in favor of plain English.
 We continue to use traditional terminology in this section.
 * Subtext specifies how to pronounce its syntax.
-* Code and data are combined into an autonomous artifact called a workspace which provides reproduceability, collaboration, version control, and schema change.
+* Code and data are combined into an autonomous artifact called a workspace which provides reproducibility, collaboration, version control, and schema change.
 A workspace changes both through direct manipulation by users and executing code within the workspace.
 * Everything is nestable: programs, databases, and workspaces can all be nested inside each other.
 A Subtext workspace is a tree.
-* All inputs and sources of randomness are recorded in the workspace history to make it autonomous and reproduceable.
+* All inputs and sources of randomness are recorded in the workspace history to make it autonomous and reproducible.
-* Subtext is both a PL and a DB: data is either persistent and transactional, or determinstically computed from such persistent data.
+* Subtext is both a PL and a DB: data is either persistent and transactional, or deterministically computed from such persistent data.
 * What a user can do by direct manipulation of data and what code can do when executed are similar.
 The recorded history of user interactions and external inputs is in fact a program that can replay that history, or be used as raw material for Programming by Demonstration.
 Conversely, a program can be understood as a script that a user could follow to perform the same operations.
 The language syntax and semantics have been designed to make these connections as direct as possible.
 For example, the syntax for replacing a value at a path within a tree, which looks like an assignment statement, is used to record user edits in the history.
 * All code is strict, pure, and referentially transparent.
 Therefore programs are _functions_.
 * Function execution is materialized as data, completely visible to the programmer using the same UI as for data.
 Materialized execution takes the LISP idea that _syntax is data_ and applies it to semantics: _execution is data_.
 Straight-line code is a record, loops are lists, and conditionals are discriminated unions.
 Calling is inlining.
 * Materialized execution has an unconventional semantics: rather than seeing functions as _reducing to results_, they are seen as _expanding to traces_.
 * One IF to rule them all: there is a single mechanism of conditionality: partial functions which either return a result or reject their input.
 Inspired by SNOBOL, this single mechanism provides conventional control structures, backtracking logic, pattern matching, assertions, and data invariants.
 * Functions are not abstract entities, defined in one place then used in others.
 Instead functions, sometimes represented as formulas, compute a result from concrete inputs.
 Any such computation can be reused, with a conventional-looking call syntax, optionally replacing its input values.
-All functionms are continuously executing on concrete input values.
+All functions are continuously executing on concrete input values.
 Functions can be edited live, immediately seeing the execution results, as in a spreadsheet.
 * Calling a function is materialized as inlining a copy of it.
 Lexical closures fall out of the way that relative paths within a subtree are mapped through copies.
 * Functions can _export_ extra results, which do not need to be deconstructed at the call site as in conventional approaches.
 The exports of a function typically form a record.
 Exports of conditional clauses are combined into a discriminated union.
 Exports of a loop are collected into a list.
 * Subtext is statically (parametrically) typed, but types are not mentioned in the language nor error messages.
 Concrete values serve as witnesses of types.
-* Lists are homogeneuoulyt typed.
+* Lists are homogeneously typed.
 Lists of records serve as a table.
 * Lists can be tracked by automatically assigning hidden unique IDs to their items.
-Tracking supports stable links into lists that act like database foreign keys with referential ingegrit maintenance.
-Tracking also supports precise workspace versioning and mergeing.
+Tracking supports stable links into lists that act like database foreign keys with referential Integrity maintenance.
+Tracking also supports precise workspace versioning and merging.

 ### Intentionally excluded features